Feng Shui and Your Front Door

 - A rug placed in front of your door that has mostly black with a swirling pattern will accentuate both the color and the movement of water.

 Wealth and Prosperity Aspiration

-If prosperity is on your list, then your front door is one of the 3 best areas to enhance that intention.
+If prosperity is on your list, then your front door is one of the three best areas to enhance that intention.
 The biggest key here is to keep that energy flowing freely.
 In and out like our breath.
 It is important to have money flowing in both directions always leaving us with more than enough for our wants and needs.
-The bagua map shows the prosperity sector of the house to be the far left which is the northwest area.
+The Bagua map shows the prosperity sector of the house to be the far left which is the northwest area.
 The color is purple and the element is wood.
 The shape is tall and long.
 Red is also a very strong color for prosperity and is used in Chinese symbolism for prosperity along with gold.

 - A water fountain near is a symbol of prosperity flowing in.
 Make sure that the water is flowing into the house and not out.